 In Section 6.2 enter the EPA Identification Number, name, and address for each off-site location to which your facility ships or transfers wastes containing the reported EPCRA section 313 chemical for the purposes of disposal, treatment, energy recovery, or recycling.
 Also estimate the quantity of the reported EPCRA section 313 chemical transferred and the basis upon which the estimate was made.
 This would include any residual chemicals in "empty" containers transferred offsite.
 EPA expects that all containers (bags, totes, drums, tank trucks, etc.) will have a small amount of residual solids and/or liquids.
-Please see Example 14 on page 49 for residue quantities left in drums and tanks when emptied.
+Please see Example 14 on page 48 for residue quantities left in drums and tanks when emptied.

-If appropriate, you must report multiple activities for each off-site location.
-For example, if your facility sends a reported EPCRA section 313 chemical in waste to an off-site location where some of the EPCRA section 313 chemical is to be recycled while the remainder of the quantity transferred is to be treated, you must report both the waste treatment and recycle activities, along with the quantity associated with each activity.
+If appropriate, you must report multiple activities for each offsite location.
+For example, if your facility sends a reported EPCRA section 313 chemical in a single waste stream to an off-site location where some of the EPCRA section 313 chemical is to be recycled while the remainder of the quantity transferred is to be treated, you must report both the waste treatment and recycle activities, along with the quantity associated with each activity.

-If your facility transfers an EPCRA section 313 chemical to an off-site location and that off-site location performs more than four activities on that chemical, provide the necessary information in Box 6.2.1 for the off-site facility and the first four activities.
+If your facility transfers an EPCRA section 313 chemical to

+an off-site location and that off-site location performs more than four activities on that chemical, provide the necessary information in Box 6.2.1 for the off-site facility and the first four activities.
 Provide the information on the remainder of the activities in Box 6.2.2 and provide again the off-site facility identification and location information.

-If you do not ship or transfer wastes containing the EPCRA section 313 chemical to other off-site locations, enter NA (See discussion of NA vs. a Numeric Value (e.g., Zero) in the introduction of Section 6) in the box for the off-site location's EPA Identification Number (defined in 40 CFR 260.10 and therefore commonly referred to as the RCRA ID Number).
+If you do not ship or transfer wastes containing the EPCRA section 313 chemical to other off-site locations, you should enter NA (See discussion of NA vs. a Numeric Value (e.g., Zero) in the introduction of Section 6) in the box for the offsite location's EPA Identification Number (defined in 40 CFR 260.10 and therefore commonly referred to as the RCRA ID Number).
 This number may be found on the Uniform Hazardous Waste Manifest, which is required by RCRA regulations.
-If you ship or transfer wastes containing an EPCRA section 313 chemical and the off-site location does not have an EPA Identification Number (e.g., it does not accept RCRA hazardous wastes or you do not know the RCRA Identification Number), enter NA in the box for the off-site location EPA Identification Number.
+If you ship or transfer wastes containing an EPCRA section 313 chemical and the off-site location does not have an EPA Identification Number (e.g., it does not accept RCRA hazardous wastes) enter NA in the box for the off-site location EPA Identification Number.
+If you ship or transfer hazardous wastes containing an EPCRA section 313 chemical to a facility that treats, stores, or disposes RCRA hazardous wastes, make sure to include that facility's RCRA Identification Number in the box for the off-site location EPA Identification Number.
+This RCRA ID is shown on the RCRA manifest that must accompany the hazardous waste to the off-site facility.

 If you ship or transfer the reported EPCRA section 313 chemical in wastes to another country, you do not need to report a RCRA ID for that waste.
-Indicate NA in the RCRA ID field.
+You should indicate NA in the RCRA ID field.
 Enter the complete address of the non-U.S. facility in the off-site address fields, the city in the city field, the non-U.S. state or province in the county field, the postal code in the zip code field, and the foreign country code in the country field.
 The most commonly used FIPs codes are listed in Table IV.
-To obtain a FIPS code for a country not listed, contact the EPCRA Call Center.
+To obtain a FIPS code for a country not listed, contact the TRI Information Center.
 There is nothing to enter in the state field.